 Care while traveling

-- If you get hurt or sick while traveling, you’re covered for emergency and urgent care anywhere in the world.
+Life doesn’t stop when you leave home, and neither should your health care.
+If you get hurt or sick while traveling, Kaiser Permanente members can receive care anywhere in the world.

 1 When appropriate and available.
 If you travel out of state, phone appointments and video visits may not be available in select states due to licensing laws.
 Laws differ by state.